Chicago suspends Wells Fargo from city business for a year

-CHICAGO The Chicago City Council on Wednesday approved a one-year suspension for Wells Fargo & Co (WFC.N) from city business in the wake of its scandal over phony accounts.
+CHICAGO The Chicago City Council on Wednesday approved a one-year suspension for Wells Fargo & Co from city business in the wake of its scandal over phony accounts.

 The ban includes bond underwriting, brokerage, trustee and other services the bank has provided to Chicago.
 Wells Fargo has earned $19.5 million in fees from Chicago since 2005.